Export Wallet or Private Key

 --export-bundle-input

-(required) flag is the file path for the “encrypted bundle” (from the previous step) that will be decrypted. - The
+flag (required) is the filepath for the “encrypted bundle” (from the previous step) that will be decrypted. - The

 --signer-quorum-key

 Congrats!
-You’ve exported your wallet
+You’ve exported your wallet 🎉

 Private Key support